If you want to attract great talent and keep them around, offering the top 10 employee benefits in 2025 is a smart place to start.

 6. Health Savings Accounts (HSAs)

-Note: To be eligible for HSA contributions, the employee must be covered under a qualified high-deductible health plan (HDHP).
+- To contribute to an HSA, the employee must be enrolled in a qualified high-deductible health plan (HDHP).

 Click here to learn more about HSAs, and how to set one up for your employees.